TheRedPipin/unit-15/README.md

 3. Navigate through the links to explore the various resources available.

 ## Contributing
-Contributions are welcome!
-If you have suggestions for improvements or additional content, please feel free to submit a pull request or open an issue.

 The cat image is licensed under the BSD 2-Clause License.
 See `cat-image-license.txt` for details.